Trump Has A Red Button On The Oval Office Desk To Order A Coke

 The red soda summoning button is no secret, really, since reporters who have recently interviewed the president in the Oval Office have noticed Trump pushing the little switch just before a White House butler walks in with the beverage.

-In an interview published Sunday, the Associated Press' Julie Pace noticed Trump pushing the button while he talked about Syria, F-35 fighter jets and his first 100 days as president.
+In an interview published Sunday, the Associated Press' Julie Pace noticed Trump pushing the button while he talked about Syria, F-35 fighter jets, and his first 100 days as president.

 "With the push of a red button placed on the Resolute Desk that presidents have used for decades, a White House butler soon arrived with a Coke for the president," the AP reported.